The Unified Patent Court

 This new international court borrows from across the European legal traditions

-The UPC offers a number of new opportunities for both patentees and other parties.
+The UPC offers a number of opportunities for both patentees and other parties.

 In particular, a patentee can seek enforcement (including a preliminary injunction) through a single court system in all participating Member States, and a defendant can deal with all issues in one counterclaim or revocation action.
 Before 1st June 2023, the only mechanism for central revocation of a patent was via an EPO opposition, which is only available for a nine month period following grant.
 After the opposition period expired, a litigant had no option but to commence revocation actions in multiple national courts.

 The UPC comprises the Court of First Instance, based in a number of locations, and divided into Central, Local and Regional Divisions, with appeals heard by the Court of Appeal in Luxembourg.
-Alexander Ramsey has been appointed as Registrar of the UPC, also based in Luxembourg.
+Alexander Ramsey is Registrar of the UPC, also based in Luxembourg.

-In addition, the already-existing Court of Justice for the European Union (“CJEU”) will have limited jurisdiction to hear questions on EU law referred by the Courts of First Instance or the Court of Appeal.
+In addition, the Court of Justice for the European Union (“CJEU”) has limited jurisdiction to hear questions on EU law referred by the Courts of First Instance or the Court of Appeal.
 The UPC Rules set out a single procedure to be followed for all actions, whether before the Central, Regional or Local Division or the Court of Appeal.

 Since there is one set of proceedings (rather than multiple national proceedings as in the classic EP system), only one set of costs is incurred.
 The losing party is obliged to pay some of the other party’s costs, something common in the UK but unusual at the EPO and across much of Europe.